haddocking/haddocking.github.io/education/powerfit/index.md

 Finally, to make the impact of HADDOCK more quantitative, we will make a distance histogram of the contacts between the ribosome and KsgA.
-First, combine the ribosome together your preferred PowerFit fit.
+First, combine the ribosome together with your preferred fitted model.

 <a class="prompt prompt-cmd">
   cat ribosome.pdb run-KsgA/fit_?.pdb > ribosome-KsgA.pdb
 </a>

-To calculate all the contacts within a 5.0Å cutoff distances, we make use of a standard tool that is shipped with HADDOCK.
+To calculate all the contacts within a 5.0Å cutoff distances, we make use of a standard tool (`contact-chainID`) that is shipped with HADDOCK.

 <a class="prompt prompt-cmd">
   contact-chainID ribosome-KsgA.pdb 5.0 > ribosome-KsgA.contacts